by C H Diaz

 “Some time ago, I was told that one of our forefathers had said that the Constitution would only last as long as the people trusted the Supreme Court.
 Well, I don’t trust the Supreme Court anymore, and I guess I haven’t for quite some time.“

-I recently realized that I not only do not trust the Supreme Court but also no longer trust anyone who swears to defend the Constitution and doesn’t, in fact, defend it, I guess that means many involved in the federal government.
+The Supreme Court can only be trusted when constitutionalists are in the majority but I also no longer trust anyone who swears to defend the Constitution and doesn’t, in fact, defend it, I guess that means many involved in the federal government.
 I have my reasons.